Christian-Mathews/Christian-Mathews/README.md

 - 📫 How to reach me Twitter.com/Ctrig_SOl
 -   @christian.mathewsweb@gmail.com

 About me: I am currently a self taught developer.
-I have been utilizing online resources and have created a unique roadmap to help me progress and broaded my depth of perspective within the development field.
+I have been utilizing online resources and have created a unique roadmap to help me progress and broaden my depth of perspective within the development field.
 I look forward to having the opportunity to collab with you all and learn in the process.